txus/terrorvm/compiler/Readme.md

     $ rvm use rbx-head
     $ bin/terror examples/hello_world.rb > myprogram.tvm

-Or just use the easy shell script to compile and run on the fly:
+Or just use the terror binary to compile and run on the fly:

     $ rvm use rbx-head
-    $ ./tvm examples/hello_world.rb
+    $ ../bin/terror examples/hello_world.rb